Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Introduction

 \section{Introduction}

-With the emerging typical applications such as smart city and intelligent transportation, the integrated sensing and communication (ISAC) in 5th-Generation-Advanced (5G-A) and 6th-Generation (6G) mobile communication systems aims to integrate sensing services into mobile communication infrastructure.
-On one hand, compared with separated design of communication and radar sensing, the ISAC system realizes the sharing of hardware and spectrum resources of radar sensing and communication, thus saving spectrum resources and improving hardware efficiency \cite{fan2021radar,feng2020joint}.
-On the other hand, radar and communication systems have high similarities in hardware architecture, antenna structure, and spectrum band, which provide feasibility for the integrated design of communication and sensing.
+With the emerging typical applications such as smart city and intelligent transportation, the integrated sensing and communication (ISAC) in 5th generation-advanced (5G-A) and 6th generation (6G) mobile communication system aims to integrate sensing services into mobile communication infrastructure~\cite{zhang2022amr,wei2022toward}.
+On one hand, compared with separate design of communication and radar sensing, the ISAC system realizes the sharing of hardware and spectrum resources of radar sensing and communication, thereby saving spectrum resources and improving hardware efficiency \cite{feng2020joint,fan2021radar,du2022tensor,li2019residual}.
+On the other hand, radar and communication systems have high similarities in hardware architecture, antenna structure, and spectrum bands, which provide feasibility for the integrated design of communication and sensing.
 Therefore, the research on ISAC system has attracted wide attention in academia and industry.

 Due to the scarcity of spectrum resources and the requirement to improve the utilization of spectrum bands, cognitive radio (CR) originally proposed by Dr. Joseph Mitola has attracted wide attention \cite{mitola1999cognitive}, where unlicensed spectrum bands are utilized.
 At present, unlicensed spectrum bands are also used in mobile communication systems, evolving into long term evolution-unlicensed (LTE-U) and 5G new radio-unlicensed (5G NR-U) \cite{yao2018full}.
-Hence, the mobile communication systems enabled by ISAC technology will work in non-continuous spectrum bands.
-However, the non-continuous of spectrum bands will lead to the degradation of anti-noise performance, resolution, and deterioration of Fourier sidelobes with conventional ISAC signal processing algorithms.
-Hence, enhancing the sensing capabilities in non-continuous spectrum bands faces significant challenges.
+Hence, the ISAC technology enabled mobile communication system will work in non-continuous spectrum bands~\cite{gu2023cognitive}.
+For the communication of unlicensed users, the non-continuous time-frequency domain resources will inevitably bring about a decrease in the communication rate.
+However, this is beneficial for the total system spectrum resources utilization.
+In terms of sensing for unlicensed users, the non-continuous of spectrum bands will lead to the degradation of anti-noise performance, resolution, and deterioration of Fourier sidelobes with conventional ISAC signal processing algorithms.
+Hence, enhancing the sensing capabilities in non-continuous spectrum bands face two significant challenges: the decline of signal-to-noise ratio (SNR) and deterioration of Fourier sidelobes.

-In view of the challenges existing in the ISAC system over non-continuous spectrum bands, it is mainly solved from the aspects of signal design and signal processing, which are summarized as follows.
+In view of the challenges existing in the ISAC system over non-continuous spectrum bands, the solutions are primarily focused on signal design and signal processing, which are summarized in Table \ref{tab:new add}.